Trump fires broadside at Michael Cohen, denies claim on meeting with Russian lawyer

 Cohen’s claim, reported by CNN and The New York Post, directly contradicts assertions made by the White House and the president on the matter.

+MICHAEL COHEN SECRETLY RECORDED CONVERSATION WITH CNN'S CUOMO, TELLING HIM HE PAID STORMY 'ON MY OWN': REPORT

+When asked about Cohen’s claim that POTUS knew in advance about the June 2016 meeting between Don Jr and Veselnitskaya, Rudy Giuliani told Fox News “Not true”.

-Trump’s attorney Rudy Giuliani adamantly denied Cohen’s claim.
+Giuliani also adamantly denied Cohen’s claim in an interview with CNN.

 “He’s been lying all week, he’s been lying for years,” Giuliani told CNN’s “Cuomo Prime Time” on Thursday night.
 “I don’t see how he’s got any credibility.”